andrewb47/getdata_project/CodeBook.md

 #### Introduction
 This document that modifies and updates the codebook information along with the original data and defines the variables and summaries and any other relevant information.

-A description of the working of the R scripts is provided in the [README] [readme]
+A description of the working of the R scripts is provided in the [README] [readme].
+The [Original README] [iwaal] provided with the source data is provided for reference.
+Relevant data is included in this document.